hlb8122/keyserver-client-server-protocol-doc/README.md

 }
 ```

-In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) the keyserver generates a token string using the following process:
+In addition to the [BIP 70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki) procedure, the keyserver generates a token string using the following process:

 1. Extract the `merchant_data` from the `Payment` message.
 2. Perform HMAC SHA256 with a private secret to yield the raw token.
 3. Encode the raw token using URL safe base64.

 This response MUST have status code `202` and include both:

-* A `LOCATION` header `/keys/{merchant_data}?code={token string}`.
+* A `LOCATION` header `{address path}?code={token string}`.
 * A `AUTHORIZATION` header `POP {token string}`.

+It is RECOMMENDED that the `merchant_data` is chosen such that the `address path` may be derived from it - avoiding session state.

 ### 3 - Metadata Submission

 The client constructs the `Payload` protobuf message.
-The `Entry` messages SHOULD contain the items to be uploaded.

 ```protobuf
 // Basic key/value used to store header data.